 - Unbelievable or unimaginable situations or characters.

 The character development in these films happens as a result of the hero engaging in challenging and violent confrontations.
 Sometimes you will find a character that is quite prepared for the conflicts at hand like a well-trained military officer, special agent, or athlete.
 On other occasions, a regular Joe (or Jolene) may stumble into the devious plot and serve as an unwilling participant for the challenges facing them.
-Motivated by self-preservation, and no particular interest in obligation to country or others, these characters may seek to run from the danger.
+Motivated by self-preservation, and no particular interest in obligation to country or others, these (everyday person) characters may seek to run from the danger.
 But they discover that the more they attempt to escape, the more that chaos surrounds them, and the only option is to take the conflict head on.
 These “accidental heroes” usually experience more character arc and development than the “trained experts.”

 Action films are sometimes political films in disguise.
 Key elements of the action genre are also used in various other genres (or genre-hybrids) for the sake of audience engagement.